javimosch/teams-node-deployer/README.md

 - A cron check for MS Teams channel messages (MESSAGE_PATTERN) and persist them
 - A cron check for saved messages and process them for deployment
 - Deployment process checks if detected branches can be merged into preprod and tag them (semantic versioning) (Check only)
-- TODO/WIP: A web UI shows the queue of pending deployments and allows to process/approve them manually
+- [TODO]: A web UI shows the queue of pending deployments and allows to process/approve them manually

 ## Assumptions